-Cell Phones, Laptops, and other electronic devices
+Cell Phones, Laptops, and other electronic devices: Cell phones and electronic devices of any kind, laptops, I-Phones, Droids, I-Pads, tablets, etc. are to be turned off and put away during class.
+Electronic books are allowed ONLY WHEN BEING USED

-Cell phones of any kind, laptops, I-Phones, Droids, I-Pads, tablets, etc. are to be turned off and put away during class.
-Electronic books are allowed ONLY WHEN BEING USED ACTIVELY IN CLASS.
+ACTIVELY IN CLASS.
 Use of any of these items and/or abuse of electronic books will LOWER YOUR PARTICIPATION GRADE BY ONE FULL LEVEL OR MORE.